Tips for finding the best hearing aids

 TIP: Learn more about hearing loops—and how to advocate for them in your community—with this toolkit from HLAA.

-2. Bluetooth connection
+2. Bluetooth connection for seamless streaming sound

 “Bluetooth technology permits direct streaming of sound from personal devices,” Sterkens says—so you can hear what’s playing on your TV or the person speaking on your smartphone directly in your hearing aid.